astridlyre/full-stack-open/part2/phonebook/README.md

 #### 2.18

 Added funcionality to allow user to update phone number if they try to add one who's name is already in the phonebook.

+#### 2.19 - 2.20

+Created a notification component to notify user of any actions or errors.